SharePoint/sp-dev-docs/docs/general-development/how-to-retrieve-user-profile-properties-by-using-the-net-client-object-model-in.md

 > **Note:**
-> If you're not developing on the computer that is running SharePoint Server 2013, get the  [SharePoint Client Components](http://www.microsoft.com/en-us/download/details.aspx?id=35585) download that contains SharePoint 2013 client assemblies.
+> If you're not developing on the computer that is running SharePoint, get the  [SharePoint Client Components](http://www.microsoft.com/en-us/download/details.aspx?id=35585) download that contains SharePoint client assemblies.

-## Create the console application that retrieves user profile properties by using the SharePoint 2013 .NET client object model
+## Create the console application that retrieves user profile properties by using the SharePoint .NET client object model
 <a name="bk_RetrieveProps"> </a>